-This section describes how to configure an IPv6 interface for management access over the network.
+This section describes how to configure an IPv6 interface for management access over the network, or for creating an interface to multiple subnets.
 This switch supports both IPv4 and IPv6, and can be managed through either of these address types.
-For information on configuring the switch with an IPv4 address, see "Setting the Switch's IP Address (IP Version 4)" on page 451.
+For information on configuring the switch with an IPv4 address, see "Setting the Switch's IP Address (IP Version 4)" on page 499.

-IPv6 includes two distinct address types - link-local unicast and global unicast.
+- IPv6 includes two distinct address types link-local unicast and global unicast.
 A link-local address makes the switch accessible over IPv6 for all devices attached to the same local subnet.
 Management traffic using this kind of address cannot be passed by any router outside of the subnet.
 A link-local address is easy to set up, and may be useful for simple networks or basic troubleshooting tasks.
 However, to connect to a larger network with multiple segments, the switch must be configured with a global unicast address.
-Both link-local and global unicast address types can either be dynamically assigned (using the Configure Interface page) or manually configured (using the Add IPv6 Address page).
+Both link-local and global unicast address types can either be dynamically assigned (using the Configure Interface page) or manually configured (using the Add IPv6 Address page). - An IPv6 global unicast or link-local address can be manually configured (using the Add IPv6 Address page), or a link-local address can be dynamically generated (using the Configure Interface page).

-An IPv6 global unicast or link-local address can be manually configured (using the Add IPv6 Address page), or a link-local address can be dynamically generated (using the Configure Interface page).
+Configuring the Use the IP > IPv6 Configuration (Configure Global) page to configure an IPv6 IPv6 Default Gateway for the switch.

-Configuring the Use the System > IPv6 Configuration (Configure Global) page to configure an IPv6 IPv6 Default Gateway for the switch.
+- Default Gateway Sets the IPv6 address of the default next hop router to use when no routing information is known about an IPv6 address. - If no static routes are defined, you must define a gateway if the target device is located in a different subnet.

-- Default Gateway Sets the IPv6 address of the default next hop router to use when no routing information is known about an IPv6 address. - An IPv6 default gateway can only be successfully set when a network interface that directly connects to the gateway has been configured on the switch. - An IPv6 address must be configured according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
+- An IPv6 default gateway can only be successfully set when a network interface that directly connects to the gateway has been configured on the switch. - An IPv6 address must be configured according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
 One double colon may be used in the address to indicate the appropriate number of zeros required to fill the undefined fields.